brassica-collective/handbook/content/brassica/handbook/Agreements/supporter_agreement.md

 #### How do we learn to implement our Conduct Supporter responsibilities?

 * We expect this learning to be an ongoing process with *opportunities to learn and practice together skills for offering, giving, asking for, and receiving distinct types of support in the context of our collective agreements.*
-* O*nboarding for new participants will additionally include:*
+* Onboarding for new participants will additionally include:
   * Context on the distinctions between the different types of supporter roles
   * *Directions to resources we’ve created or curated so far in the collective related to how we support  each other.*